Herne Bay

-Herne Bay (/hɜrn/) is a seaside town on the north coast of Kent in South East England.
+Herne Bay (/hɜn/) is a seaside town on the north coast of Kent in South East England.
 It is 6 mi north of Canterbury and 4 mi east of Whitstable.
 It neighbours the ancient villages of Herne and Reculver and is part of the City of Canterbury local government district, although it remains a separate town with countryside between it and Canterbury.
 Herne Bay's seafront is home to the world's first freestanding purpose-built Clock Tower, built in 1837.
 From the late Victorian period until 1978, the town had the second-longest pier in the United Kingdom.